Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 There are also drinking water test kits available on Amazon, like these:

 - 𝗖𝗢𝗠𝗣𝗥𝗘𝗛𝗘𝗡𝗦𝗜𝗩𝗘 𝗪𝗔𝗧𝗘𝗥 𝗧𝗘𝗦𝗧 𝗞𝗜𝗧 – Test your water for 16 parameters, including ph test, hardness, chlorine, lead, iron, copper, nitrate, and nitrite.
-Ensure lead-free and pH-safe drinking water with our all-inclusive water testing kit.
+Ensure lead-free and pH-safe drinking water with our all-inclusive home water testing kit.
 This includes a testing tube and dropper for easy sample collection, providing accurate and reliable results for peace of mind.

 - 𝗥𝗘𝗟𝗜𝗔𝗕𝗟𝗘 𝗔𝗡𝗗 𝗙𝗔𝗦𝗧 𝗥𝗘𝗦𝗨𝗟𝗧𝗦 – 16 in 1 drinking water test kit delivers accurate and reliable results in just 2 minutes.
 With its user-friendly design, it’s effortless easy to use, making it ideal for school projects and any water testing needs.